TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-application-lifecycle-management-setup-alm.md

 Now let's deep dive into each pillar of the setup:

 1. **Sandbox:** Use a dedicated sandbox instance to explore the framework features **for yourself being the ISV**.
 Not only explore them, but test them until you break them (from a technical or from a requirements perspective).
 Use such sandbox to build confidence and become an expert for certain areas/features of the framework.
 A dedicated sandbox is also great to conduct proof of concepts (PoCs) before delivering requirements in the DEV environment.
+At any point consider to push a customizations or even a copy from your DEV environment to Sadbox, to have a more realistic base for your PoCs.

 2. **DEV**: Typically, this is where the requirements are delivered.
 Once a requirement is delivered, a unit test along some regression testing shall be executed by the implementing team in this environment.